hyperspy/hyperspy/doc/user_guide/eds.rst

     Warning: Mn Ka is above the data energy range.

-Element database
+Elemental database
 ^^^^^^^^^^^^^^^^

-An elemental database is available with the energy of the X-ray lines.
+HyperSpy includes an elemental database, which contains the energy of the X-ray lines.

 .. code-block:: python